There is a remarkable history to St Mary de Crypt and the Old Crypt Schoolroom

 Right next to St Mary de Crypt is the Old Crypt Schoolroom.
 It was the first free school in Gloucester, built in the 1500s and remains a remarkable example of a Tudor schoolroom.
 Over time the Crypt School outgrew its site here, has relocated twice, and is still a successful local grammar school.

-Robert Raikes, founder of the Sunday School Movement, was baptised in the church, came to school here and lived opposite in the house which is now the Robert Raikes pub.
+Robert Raikes, one of the founders of the Sunday School Movement, was baptised in the church, came to school here and lived opposite in the house which is now the Robert Raikes pub.

 Discover DeCrypt is about telling the stories of some of the amazing people associated with this place so that you can discover the Christian story for yourself.